junrong-jr/Blockchain_project/README.md

-# Advanced Sample Hardhat Project
+# WardWard's Trade Mining Rewards

-This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.
+This project is for the CE/CZ4153 Blockchain Technology course offered at the School of Computer Science and Engineering, Nanyang Technological University, Singapore.

 The project comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
 It also comes with a variety of other tools, preconfigured to work with the project code.